|

 and annoy others or be annoyed by the noises of their camp and more likely

 than not, generators.
-Pandanus Straight as it was previously known was to
+Pandanus Straight as it was previously known

-been there before the others moved in and camped right beside them.
+had been there before the others moved in and camped right beside them.

 When